huma-engineering/huma-docs/data-collection/huma-product/how-it-works.md

 ### Clinicians

 Huma provides the Clinician Portal for Care Teams to prioritise and therefore direct attention to the people who need it most.
-Site Investigators can use it to look for the insight they need for the furthering of their Decentralised Clinical Trial.
+Research Teams can use it to look for the insight they need for the furthering of their Decentralised Clinical Trial.

 The Clinician Portal starts with the Patient List where all patients can be viewed and filtered on the data provided via modules.
 Clicking into a Patient and a module gives the user various views to gain insight into that person.